crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Go to the wheel in the menu , select repositories
 Select maven-releases
 go to Hosted
-Set Allow redeploy  # allow the same version to be redeployed Press Save
+Set Allow redeploy  # allow the same version to be redeployed , not set on production environment !!!
+Press Save

 ## Create your Job
-Go to your first hello-world-maven
+Go to your first petclinic-maven
 select configure
 and press post build actions
 select archive the artifacts, in the text-edit files to archive type ```**/*.war``` Press apply and save
-Build now this job again
+Build this job again

 ![build_artifacts](screenshots/build_artifacts.png)

 Go to manage jenkins -> Plugin Manager -> Tab available